Aurelian-Shuttleworth/agent-ear/README.md

 # agent-ear

-**Agent-ear: Open-source Agentic CLI TOOL for Language and Video Comprehension**
+**Open-source agentic CLI tool for voice and video comprehension.**

 Agent ear offers open-source audio and video comprehension for your agentic IDE, including antigravity 2.0.
 Despite its deep Gemini integration, the tool is CLI-agnostic; it runs wherever command-line execution is available as long as an API key is provided.